Consumer Medicine Information

 How it works

-it helps to restore your feeling of wellness.
+to restore your feeling of wellness.

 Ask your doctor if you have any questions about why this medicine has been prescribed